surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Surge features full-keyboard microtuning support, and uses an implementation of the complete **Scala SCL** and **KBM** microtuning format.

-The **Tuning** menu options allow you to **Set to Standard Tuning** and **Set to Standard Keyboard Mapping**.
+The **Tuning** menu options allow you to **Set to standard tuning** and **Set to standard keyboard mapping**.

 Below that are the options to import and **Apply .scl file tuning**, or **Apply .kbm keyboard mapping** files to use different scales than the standard one.
 Right below that is the **Remap A4 (MIDI note 69) directly to...** option.
-These settings are stored in the DAW state and optionally stored in a patch.
+These settings are stored in the DAW state and optionally stored in the patch, as well.

 ![](./images/Pictures/10000201000002F10000011A6A9F9518FC81E03D.png)

-The **Apply Tuning at Input** and **Apply Tuning After Modulation** settings require a pretty involved explanation which can be found in the [Microtonal Tuning](#microtonal-tuning) section of the Technical Reference.
+**Apply tuning at MIDI input** and **Apply tuning after modulation** settings require a pretty involved explanation which can be found in the [Microtonal Tuning](#microtonal-tuning) section of the Technical Reference.

-**Use ODDSound MTS-ESP (if loaded in DAW)** allows [ODDSound's MTS-ESP suite](http://oddsound.com/), if loaded in the same session, to interact with Surge.
+**Use ODDSound MTS-ESP (if loaded in DAW)** allows [ODDSound MTS-ESP suite](http://oddsound.com/), if loaded in the same session, to interact with Surge.

-Finally, at the bottom of this sub-menu are options to **Show Current Tuning**, which will open an HTML file containing all the information of each of the tones in the loaded scale, and the **Factory Tuning Library** which will open the location of the tuning library files in the file manager.
+Finally, at the bottom of this sub-menu are options to **Show current tuning information...**, which will open an HTML file containing all the information of each of the tones in the loaded scale, and the **Factory tuning library...** which will open the location of the tuning library files in the file manager.

-Alternatively, Scala SCL and KBM files can also be imported using the [Status Area](#status-area) or by dropping then anywhere on Surge's interface.
+Alternatively, Scala SCL and KBM files can also be imported via the [Status Area](#status-area) or by dropping then anywhere on Surge's interface.

 See [Microtonal Tuning](#microtonal-tuning) in the Technical Reference section for more information on microtuning